Systems-for-AI-Governance/saig-health/README.md

 - Provides frameworks and templates for vetting and tracking projects
 - Provides dashboards and reports to aid stakeholders in making decisions

+## Why can't I use an existing project management tool for this purpose?
+- Project management tools have too many features that are not required for AI Governance or oversight
+- They lack features that are required for AI Governance (ex: ready-built templates to review AI initiatives)

 # Screenshots

 ## Access Detailed Reports